Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Systematics in the extraction of nucleon matrix elements

 The third issue is calculating the renormalization factor, including operator mixing, to connect to a continuum scheme such as $\overline{\rm MS}$.
 This systematic, for the calculations presented in this work, is considered to be under control to within about 2\% as discussed in Ref.~\cite{Aoki:2019cca} and in Sec.~\ref{sec:gV}.

 Once data with control over the statistical and the above systematic uncertainties are obtained at multiple values of $\{a, M_\pi, M_\pi L\}$, simultaneous chiral-continuum-finite-volume (CCFV) fits, which include corrections with respect to $M_\pi$, $a$ and $M_\pi L$, are used to extract the physical result in the limits $M_\pi \to 135$~MeV, $a \to 0$, and $M_\pi L \to \infty$.
-The fourth challenge with data from the current seven ensembles is that, only leading order corrections in each variable are included, hence residual corrections may be underestimated.
-These analyses, using appropriate CCFV fit ansatz, are discussed in Section~\ref{sec:CCFV}.
+Having only seven ensembles introduces the fourth challenge: only leading order corrections in each variable can be included without overparameterization, hence residual corrections may be underestimated.
+The analyses performed, using appropriate CCFV fit ansatz, are described in Sec.~\ref{sec:CCFV}.

 Of these four issues, the most serious is excited state contributions, which is exacerbated by the exponentially falling signal-to-noise ratio with $\tau$.
 To summarize, while the overall methodology for all the lattice calculations presented here is well-established, a clear strategy for controlling excited state contamination that can be applied to all nucleon matrix elements remains elusive as discussed below.
 We, therefore, analyze the data using multiple strategies, each of which should converge and give the correct result with perfect data.
-At appropriate places, we give reasons for picking the strategy used to quote the final results and estimate possible remaining systematic uncertainties.
+At appropriate places, we give reasons for picking the strategy used to quote the final results and estimates of possible remaining systematic uncertainties.